-We use a Spanish immersion approach.
+We use a dual language (Spanish/English) approach.
 All activities are offered in Spanish with English support.
 Our classes serve preschoolers age 2-5.
 The Language Garden teachers don’t “teach” Spanish, they live it.
 The Language Garden lays a strong foundation for early literacy in both English and Spanish.
 The program also provides opportunities for children to explore and gain an understanding of the ever changing world around them.

 Students arrive at 9:00am (Drop off window 8:45-9:00am)